 Although they serve different purposes, they can work together perfectly if you know how to use them.

-It is important to take into account both buyers and users when developing better, more effective items.
+It is important to take into account both buyers and users if you wish to develop better, more effective products.

 It will be helpful to review the differences between user and buyer personas while creating new products or redesigning existing ones to ensure you don’t ignore the needs and tastes of either persona.